 From where it all started

 Many people may usually start by using one of these drugs reasonably then progress to abuse after addiction occurs.
 Many more people try out someone else’s prescription at work, school or at a party and become fond of the effect it has.
-Whatever way it occurs, the rise of abuse and overdose both are increasing across countries.
+Whatever way it occurs, the risk of abuse and overdose both are increasing across countries.

 Signs and Symptoms

 A person abusing benzodiazepines is using a drug intended to treat sleeplessness and anxiety.
-Valium (diazepam), Halcyon (triazolam), Xanax (alprazolam), and Ativan (lorazepam) fall into this category.
+Valium (diazepam), Halcyon (triazolam), Xanax (alprazolam) and Ativan (lorazepam) fall into this category.
 These drugs are addictive and can be very risky to withdraw from without medical aid.

 Other drugs used for these purposes are similar in function but different in their chemical composition like Lunesta and Ambien.
 A person abusing any of these drugs may appear abnormally relaxed and sleepy.

-A person abusing stimulants such as Adderall, Ritalin and Desoxyn may manifest nervousness, delusions, flushed skin and chest pain coupled heart palpitations.
+A person abusing stimulants such as Adderall, Ritalin and Desoxyn may manifest nervousness, delusions, flushed skin and chest pain coupled with heart palpitations.
 Their sleep times may be uneven, with long hours spent wide awake before they catch up.

 Successful treatment for abuse of prescription drugs has several steps:

-- Medication (For opioid, tobacco, or alcohol addiction)
+- Medication (For opioid, tobacco or alcohol addiction).

-- Evaluation and treatment for co-occurring mental health issues such as anxiety and depression
+- Evaluation and treatment for co-occurring mental health issues such as anxiety and depression.

-- Long-term follow-up to foil relapse
+- Long-term follow-up to foil relapse.

-A range of care with a follow-up options and a tailored treatment program can be vital to success.
+A range of care with follow-up options and a tailored treatment program can be vital to success.
 Treatment should include both mental and medical health services as needed.
 Follow-up care may comprise of family-based recovery support systems to provide support to the addict.